mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Bow**

 Everything from the traditional longbow of fiberglass or wood to the modern compound bow.
-These archaic weapons aren’t common on the streets of 2080.
+These archaic weapons aren’t common on the streets of {{YEAR OF GAME}}.
 They have the advantage of being hacker-proof as long as you leave off the fancy add-ons.
 Nocking an arrow takes a Minor Action (Ready Weapon).
 Bows have a rating that indicates the minimum Strength you need to use the weapon.
 The weapon’s rating is also used to determine damage (maximum rating is 14).
 Arrows also have ratings, and they must equal or exceed that of the bow.

 **Crossbow**